 i.
 Recognition and initial measurement

-Trade receivables and debt securities issued are initially recognised when they are originated.
-All other financial assets and financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instrument.
+Trade receivables and debt securities issued are initially recognized when they are originated.
+All other financial assets and financial liabilities are initially recognized when the Company becomes a party to the contractual provisions of the instrument.

-A financial asset or financial liability is initially measured at fair value plus, transaction costs that are directly attributable to its acquisition or issue, except for an item recognised at fair value through profit and loss.
+A financial asset or financial liability is initially measured at fair value plus, transaction costs that are directly attributable to its acquisition or issue, except for an item recognized at fair value through profit and loss.
 Transaction cost of financial assets carried at fair value through profit and loss is expensed in the statement of profit and loss.

 ii.
 Classification and subsequent measurement